 Dawn used mainly bold and simple shapes featuring a bright colour palette to create a cheerful and inviting imagery.
 Just like hotpot, she hopes that this illustration conveys the feelings of community, diversity and connectivity of what these picnic areas can bring to the Richmond space.

-You can find Jeni’s picnic table located at Lansdowne Centre (number 3 on the above map).
+You can find Jeni’s picnic table located at Lansdowne Centre.

 EMILY LAU